 The next steps that remain are related to growth and scaling.
 These involve:

-- Creating a business website, which can be done by following this guide.
+- Creating a business website can be done by following this guide.

 - Choosing a CRM Software